hongshuochen/EE599-HW3/README.md

 ```c++
 bazel test tests:q3_student_test
 ```
+Please compute the time complexity of your implementation.

 Answer:

 ## Question 4 (10 Points.
 Easy)

-Write 2 classes to practice how to use the constructor, copy constructor, assign operators and destructor and compare the deep copy with shallow copy.
+Write 2 classes to practice how to use the constructor, copy constructor, copy assign operator and destructor and compare the deep copy with shallow copy.

 Both of the Student_shallow and Student_deep has one member integer pointer id.